-What is a server shutdown?
+What is a server restart?
 When do they happen?

-Every so often Chess.com needs to shut down the servers for maintenance.
-When the servers shut down, any live games (bullet, blitz, or rapid games, Daily games are NOT affected) that are being played will be declared aborted.
+Every so often Chess.com needs to restart the servers for maintenance.
+When the servers are restarted, any live games (bullet, blitz, or rapid games, Daily games are NOT affected) that are being played will be declared aborted.
 These aborted games will not provide any rating change, and will not show in the game archive.
 They will not count as a win or loss, it will be as if they never happened.

-To avoid this happening, server shutdowns are announced 40 minutes in advance by a banner at the top of the screen.
+To avoid this happening, server restarts are announced 40 minutes in advance by a banner at the top of the screen.

 This means, if you were to see the banner, you'd only have to make sure you weren't in a game at the listed time, then wait a few minutes, and everything would be back up and running!